Skip to main content

 downdetector image of instagram's performance

-The website has a dedicated page for all UK providers, as well as the most popular apps and online systems, such as Twitter and Facebook or Xbox Live and the PlayStation Network.
+The website has a dedicated page for all UK providers and the most popular apps and online systems, such as Twitter and Facebook or Xbox Live and the PlayStation Network.
 It’ll show you in a chart whether more people than usual are reporting an issue at the same time as you, and that should explain whether the issue sits with your provider.

 You can also check your provider’s Twitter account or website to see if it has acknowledged any issues on its network.
 This will be where it shares more detailed updates on its network outages, as well as a rough timeline for when it’ll be fixed.